rtrouton/rtrouton_scripts/rtrouton_scripts/check_apfs_encryption/README.md

 If encrypted, the following message is displayed: `FileVault is On.`

-If encrypting, the following message is displayed without quotes: `Encryption in progress:` How much has been encrypted of of the total amount of space is also displayed.
+If encrypting, the following message is displayed: `Encryption in progress:` How much has been encrypted of of the total amount of space is also displayed.

-If decrypting, the following message is displayed without quotes: `Decryption in progress:` How much has been decrypted of of the total amount of space is also displayed
+If decrypting, the following message is displayed: `Decryption in progress:` How much has been decrypted of of the total amount of space is also displayed

 If not encrypted, the following message is displayed:  `FileVault is Off.`

+If run on a drive which is not using APFS, the following message is displayed: `Unable to display encryption status for filesystems other than APFS.`